 lang has worked with a wide range of producers in an equally broad range of genres: country (Owen Bradley), pop (David Kahne), even rockabilly (Dave Edmunds).
 She has co-produced such discs as the 1992 Ingenue, which included the Grammy Award-winny "Constant Craving."
 The self-described musical nomad's early work could best be called postmodern country.
 She has eased comfortably from traditional country to mainstream pop and dance rock, landing solidly as an interpreter of standards.

 lang has had more than a few turning points in her career, and in life.
 In 1992, she made the decision to announce that she is gay.
-She thinks it both helped and hindered her career.
-"I don't think Ingenue would have been a hit without me coming out; I wouldn't have got on the cover of Vanity Fair [photographed in a barber's chair being shaved by supermodel Cindy Crawford].
+She thinks it both helped and hindered her career: "I don't think Ingenue would have been a hit without me coming out; I wouldn't have got on the cover of Vanity Fair.
 But at the same time, I'm different."

-What followed was a celebration of songs by Canadian artists.
-Her 2004 Hymns of the 49th Parallel included songs by Leonard Cohen, Joni Mitchell and Neil Young.
+What followed was a celebration of songs by Canadian artists; Hymns of the 49th Parallel included songs by Leonard Cohen, Joni Mitchell and Neil Young.
 Of this album, lang said, "We're all influenced by Neil and Leonard and Joni."

-With the release of her most recent album, Watershed (2008) , lang added another dimension to her accomplishments as a singer, multi-instrumentalist, composer and actor - the role of producer. lang feels this was the perfect time to take total control of her music.
-"I've always co-produced my music.
+With the release of Watershed, lang added another dimension to her list of accomplishments as a singer, multi-instrumentalist, composer and actor - the role of producer. lang feels this was the perfect time to take total control of her music: "I've always co-produced my music.
 I may not be a great musician, but I know what my songs need, and I'm a great collaborator.
 These songs needed to be intimate and lush at the same time, and by working at home I was able to capture the perfect essence of each first performance, the emotional magic and the honesty."
 The title for the album isn't by chance; lang considers Watershed a turning point in her life and career. lang has won a total of four Grammys and eight JUNO Awards, and in 1996, was made an Officer of the Order of Canada.

 lang's voice has long been lauded as strong, pure, honest and free.
 Her voice clearly reflects the spirituality, honesty and freedom of the woman - the artist - and the activist.